Am Timan, Tchad تشاد - Things to Do in Am Timan

 Top Things to Do in Am Timan

-Booking Tip: Arrange boat trips through local guides at the river port for $20-40 per day.
-Best during dry season (November-April) when water levels are stable.
-Look for experienced local fishermen who know wildlife spots.
+Booking Tip: Arrange through local guides for 15,000-25,000 CFA francs per day.
+Best during dry season (November-April) when water levels are manageable.
+Always use local guides familiar with safe areas.

 Traditional Village Visits

-Booking Tip: Hire local guides familiar with animal movements for $25-35 per day.
-Best during dry season when animals concentrate around water sources.
-Bring binoculars and start early morning or late afternoon.
+Booking Tip: Hire local guides familiar with wildlife areas for 20,000-30,000 CFA francs per day.
+Best during early morning or late afternoon.
+Bring binoculars and respect wildlife from appropriate distances.

 Getting There